Grids in designing: Types of Grids for Professional Designs

 2. Column Grid

-It is used to organize the elements into columns.
-Academic books and magazines are a few examples that use the column grids for easy-to-read sections.
+This grid layout design is used to organize the elements into columns.
+Academic books and magazines are a few examples that use the column grids layout for easy-to-read sections.
 They can have as little as two columns or even six or more.

 Text and images are placed that follow the vertical lines and flowlines making up the columns.
-The images are placed inside a column, or even across two or more to create a different visual layout.
+The images are placed inside a column, or even across two or more to create a different responsive grid layout.
 Gutters (space between the columns) must be proportional throughout the entire document.

 The columns have the same width in the symmetric column grid as compared to the asymmetric grid with columns thinner than others.